Admiral Twin: 2002–2007

-Admiral Twin, now a trio, continued working on material for their fourth album, Creatures of Bread & Wine, released May 13, 2003.
+Admiral Twin, now a trio, continued working on material for their fourth album.
+On December 8, 2002, the band performed at the famed music venue Arlene's Grocery in New York City for the International Pop Overthrow.
+Their fourth album, Creatures of Bread & Wine was released May 13, 2003.

 They also released music videos for "Dreamer", "That's All Right" and "I'm Talking 'Bout Me".
-The album was produced and recorded by the band, with mastering by Joe Gastwirt at Oceanview in Los Angeles, CA. During the Creatures of Bread & Wine recording sessions, they also recorded their own rendition of the theme to the popular cartoon TV series Sealab 2021.
+The album was produced and recorded by the band, with mastering by Joe Gastwirt at Oceanview in Los Angeles, CA. In Bruce Brodeen of Not Lame Recordings review, he called it "A spirited blast of freshly honed pop that is witty and multi-faceted."
+Joseph Felzke with Urban Tulsa Weekly wrote "These are some of Admiral Twin’s best songs, with a guitar sound and rhythmic power that’s very satisfying."
+During the Creatures of Bread & Wine recording sessions, they also recorded their own rendition of the theme to the popular Cartoon Network TV series Sealab 2021.

 In December 2003 the band released a second Christmas EP and a music video for "We Three Kings".

 A year later, Creatures of Bread & Wine was released in Australia on the Didgeridoo Records label.
+It was also re-released nationwide in the United States by Infinity Distribution.